-Student support over Christmas
+Student support over the summer

 Whether you need IT help, mental health support or information on safety and halls of residence, we have the details of where to find it below.